 Keep your RV clean

-RV step covers act like little welcome mats to help keep dirt, sand, pine needles, bear scat, and other outdoor dirtiness where it belongs, outdoors.
+RV step covers act like little welcome mats to help keep dirt and debris, sand, pine needles, bear scat, and other outdoor dirtiness where it belongs, outdoors.
 That’ll help save you time later when you’re cleaning your RV after the kids forgot to take their shoes off before going inside.

 Protect the real steps

-The best RV step covers reduce wear and tear on the actual step surface.
+The RV step rugs reduce wear and tear on the actual step surface.
 Years later when you go to resell your RV, just imagine the prospective buyers looking at the shiny, “like-new” steps and thinking… “Ooooh, this RV’s been barely used.
 We need to buy this now!”

 Add a touch of style and comfort